NivenT/music-downloader/README.md

   - skip a song by pressing `Ctrl+c`
   - pause a song by pressing `Crtl+z` and later resume by running `%` from your terminal
 - Every now and then, the youtube -> mp3 converter stops working.
 When I notice this, I usually just find a different one to use and update the code, so if you run into this issue, either `git pull` or make a new [YTConverter](https://github.com/NivenT/music-downloader/blob/master/include/ytconverter.h) and then submit a pull request.
+- If it fails to get a song, sometimes you can just run it a few more times and it will succeed at least once

 ## TODO
 This project is still not done/perfect.
 The following are things I would like to eventually do